-Lecture Topics: Introduction to the principles of transmission and molecular genetics of prokaryotes
+Lecture Topics: Introduction to the principles of transmission and molecular genetics of prokaryotes and eukaryotes and the significance of these principles to other aspects of biology.

 Additional Information: Designated as a required upper division biology course.
 Should be taken as soon as possible after the completion of the major prerequisite courses.